-Harry Parrott told representatives of the Ontario Federation of Students (OFS/ FEO) in a July 14 meeting it is "administratively impossible" for his department to change the awards appeal process for the Ontario Student Awards Program in the form of loans.
-OFS expects that many students are unemployed this summer and will require more financial assistance from OSAP.
+Harry Parrott told representatives of the Ontario Federation of Students (OFS/ FEO) in a July 14 meeting it is "administratively impossible" for his department to change the awards appeal process for the Ontario Student Awards Program (OSAP).

 The OFS executive has asked Parrott awards to appealing students are given to eliminate the arbitrary summer savings requirement, whereby students are expected to, have saved a set amount from summer earnings whether they were employed or not.
 Additionally, they requested that any additional awards granted to students in excess of Ontario's \$1000 loan ceiling be in the form of grants.